canjs/canjs/map/delegate/delegate.md

 ## Wildcards - matching multiple properties

-Sometimes, you want to know when any property within some part of an observe has changed.
+Sometimes, you want to know when any property within some part of an map has changed.
 Delegate lets you use wildcards to match any property name.
 The following listens for any change on an attribute of the params attribute: